mem48/geocompr/main.md

 #> 9.05e+11 m^2
 ```

+The result, as expected, is in units of square meters (m^2^), representing 2 dimensional space, and that Nigeria is a large country!
-To translate this figure into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):
+To translate the huge number into a more digestible size, it is tempting to divide the results by a million (the number of square meters in a square kilometer):

 ```r